Jake Bequette

-George Jules "Jake" Bequette III (born February 21, 1989) is an American former professional football player who was a defensive end and United States Army infantry officer who served in Iraq in support of Operation Inherent Resolve.
+George Jules "Jake" Bequette III (born February 21, 1989) is an American former professional football player who was a defensive end for the New England Patriots of the National Football League (NFL).
 He was selected in the third round with the 90th overall pick by the Patriots in the 2012 NFL draft.
-He played high school football at Catholic High in Little Rock, Arkansas, and college football for the University of Arkansas.
+He played high school football at Catholic High in Little Rock, Arkansas, and college football for the Arkansas Razorbacks.
 Bequette was rated highly as a defensive end prospect in that year's draft.

+After his football career, Bequette was a United States Army infantry officer who served in Iraq in support of Operation Inherent Resolve.
 He was an unsuccessful candidate for the Republican nomination in the 2022 United States Senate election in Arkansas.

 Early life and college

 Jake Bequette was born George Jules Bequette III in Little Rock.
 Bequette attended Catholic High School in Little Rock.
-After high school, Bequette attended the University of Arkansas, where he played college football for the Arkansas Razorbacks from 2007 to 2011.
+After high school, Bequette attended the University of Arkansas, where he played college football for the Razorbacks from 2007 to 2011.
 During his career, he started 42 of 48 games, recording 140 tackles and 23.5 sacks.
 As a senior, he was a first-team All-Southeastern Conference selection.

 Bequette was named the Defensive MVP of the 2012 Cotton Bowl, helping the 2011 Arkansas Razorbacks football team defeat Kansas State, 29–16, as the Razorbacks finished the 2011 season with a record of 11–2, and a No. 5 final ranking in all polls.
 Bequette finished the game with five tackles and three quarterback sacks.
 Bequette is a third-generation Razorback: his grandfather George and father Jay both played for Arkansas, as did his uncle.